Lennyttb/opportunityOS/README.md

 # OpportunityOS

-**AI-native product intelligence system** that automatically detects product opportunities from user behavior data and converts them into actionable specs.
+**AI-native product intelligence system** that automatically detects product opportunities from user behavior data (userpilot) and converts them into actionable specs on Kiro.dev.

 ## Features